Chapter Five: Boundary Crossing

 “I was joking, anyway,” she said wearily.
 “With the powers you’ll have as the Blood Child, I wouldn’t have a chance against you.”

 “Way to kill the mood.”

-I'd expected the fountain to have a big jet of water shooting up into the air.
-But instead, it had thousands of little channels of water, flowing along the surfaces of more stone engravings like the others I'd seen around here.
-There was a big, shallow basin in the middle of the city square, with a big carved stone sticking up in the middle, and more carvings around the edges.
+I’d expected the fountain to have a big jet of water shooting up into the air.
+But instead, it had thousands of little channels of water, flowing along more stone engravings like the others I’d seen around here.
+There was a wide, shallow basin in the middle of the city square, with a big carved stone sticking up in the middle, and more carvings around the edges.
 All the little channels of water flowed peacefully into the basin, with hardly even a splash.
-If it wasn't for the rain putting ripples all over the water's surface, it would probably all be a steady, continuous stream.
-It'd look like the water wasn't moving at all.
+If it wasn’t for the rain putting ripples all over the water’s surface, it would probably all be a steady, continuous stream.
+It’d look like the water wasn’t moving at all.

 “How are you holding up?” said Yali softly.